A look back at some of my favourite photos and notable vessels of the year.

 Arriving for Albert dock on 29th April, the OCEAN ENDEAVOUR is the former RMAS SALMASTER.

 The Turkish tug SIRAPINAR II arriving for Albert dock 18th May from her builders, to be renamed PULLMAN for SMS.

 An old favourite, the VIC 32 outward on the Clyde 20th May, seen from Dumbarton Castle.

-Two Yorkshire built ferries seen at Oban 21st May – Selby built HEBRIDEAN ISLES arrving and LOCH STRIVEN sailing.
+Two Yorkshire built ferries seen at Oban 21st May – Selby built HEBRIDEAN ISLES arriving and Hessle built LOCH STRIVEN sailing.

 At the South Gare, River Tees on 10th June the pilot launch SALTHOLME made a fine sight heading out at speed.